Royal Rumble (2017): Storylines

 At Roadblock: End of the Line, Rich Swann retained the WWE Cruiserweight Championship in a triple threat match against T. J. Perkins and The Brian Kendrick.
 After the match, Neville appeared and attacked both Swann and Perkins, turning heel.
 The following night on Raw, Neville stated his intention to take out the entire cruiserweight division, and proclaimed himself to be "King of the Cruiserweights".
 Swann questioned Neville's actions, but was then attacked by Neville and Kendrick, who sided with Neville.
 Perkins tried to help Swann, but was overpowered by Neville.
 The next night on 205 Live, Neville and Kendrick defeated Perkins and Swann in a tag team match.
 The following Raw, after Neville defeated Perkins, he challenged Swann to a match for the following 205 Live.
 Later, after Swann defeated Ariya Daivari, he accepted the challenge, but was immediately attacked by Neville.
 On 205 Live, Neville defeated Swann in a non-title match, and proceeded to attack Swann again.
 On the January 9, 2017, episode of Raw, after defeating Lince Dorado, Neville proceeded to attack Dorado more until Swann came to his aid and fended off Neville.
 On the following 205 Live, after Swann defeated Tony Nese, Swann called out Neville, but Neville refused to face Swann unless it was for the Cruiserweight Championship.
 Swann then accepted Neville's challenge for the title at the Royal Rumble.
 The following Raw, Neville attacked Swann before his match with Nese, and Nese joined Neville in the attack.

 At Roadblock: End of the Line, Cesaro and Sheamus defeated The New Day's Big E and Kofi Kingston to become the new Raw Tag Team Champions, as well as ending New Day's record-long reign.
 The following night on Raw, Mick Foley congratulated Cesaro and Sheamus and presented them with a new set of championship belts.
 The New Day also congratulated them, but were interrupted by Luke Gallows and Karl Anderson.
-Big E and Kingston then teamed with Cesaro and Sheamus to defeat Gallows and Anderson and The Shining Stars.
-The following week, The New Day (Kingston and Xavier Woods) invoked their rematch clause for the championship, but were unsuccessful.
+Big E and Kingston then teamed with Cesaro and Sheamus to defeat Gallows and Anderson and The Shining Stars (Primo and Epico).
+The following week, The New Day (Kingston and Xavier Woods) invoked their rematch clause for the titles, but were unsuccessful.
 Cesaro and Sheamus then began a rivalry with Gallows and Anderson.
 On the January 2 episode of Raw, Anderson defeated Cesaro.
 The following week, Sheamus defeated Gallows.
 On the January 16 episode, Cesaro and Sheamus defended the Raw Tag Team Championship against Gallows and Anderson.
 After the first referee was accidentally knocked out by Sheamus, another referee came out and called the winning pinfall for Gallows and Anderson.
 However, the original referee reversed the decision and made it a disqualification win for Gallows and Anderson, thus Cesaro and Sheamus retained the titles.
-A match between the two teams for the titles with two referees was scheduled for the Royal Rumble Kickoff pre-show.
+A title rematch between the two teams with two referees was then scheduled for the Royal Rumble Kickoff pre-show.